Jonas-Heinrich/machines/ubuntu-xfce/README.md

 1. Copy `scripts/02_clone_git_repos.template.sh` to `scripts/02_clone_git_repos`
 2. Enter the actual repositories that you want to clone
-3. Comment all of the installs you don't want in `scripts/00_install_packages.sh`
+3. Comment all of the installs you don't want at the bottom of `scripts/00_install_packages.sh`
 4. Run `vagrant up && vagrant reload`

 This will then take about 15 minutes to install everything, so go grab some coffee.